Setheum-Labs/setheum-docs/learn/governance/governance-guide.md

 # Governance Overview

-SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM
+SETHEUM - SETHEUM - SETHEUM - SETHEUM - SETHEUM
 ## Governance

 Setheum takes a phased approach to employ various governance mechanisms that will allow it to progressively decentralize while ultimately holding on to its purpose and character as The DeFi Network for Islamic Finance to be governed by a Shari'ah-Compliant Jury. **There should be no pretense of governance decentralisation**